Car Insurance Adjusters Question Hate List

 2.)
-How much check writing authority do they have, you’re essentially asking them how much they can write a check for without having to get supervisor approval.
+How much check-writing authority do they have, you’re essentially asking them how much they can write a check for without having to get supervisor approval.
 Not all Car Insurance Adjusters have the same authority.

-They may not want to answer that question because you may think the value of your cases above their check writing authority and if that was the case, you’d need a new adjuster assigned and they want to keep their file.
+Car Insurance Adjusters do not want to answer that question because you may think the value of your cases above their check-writing authority and if that was the case, you’d need a new adjuster assigned and they want to keep their file.

 3.)
 What is the settlement reserve?

 The reserve is an amount of money that an insurance company and insurance adjusters set aside to pay your case.
-They don’t want to be asked that because then you have a better idea of how much they think your case may be worth.
+Obviously, Car Insurance Adjusters don’t want to be asked that because then you have a better idea of how much they think your case may be worth.

 4.)
 How much have they paid for the exact injury that you’ve had in the past for other claimants for their pain and suffering.

 5.)
-Mr. Adjuster, how many cases have you made an offer to a claimant like me and then a jury has awarded higher settlement than your offer?
+Mr. or Mrs. Car Insurance Adjusters, how many cases have you made an offer to a claimant like me, and then a jury has awarded a higher settlement than your offer?

 6.)
 How many times has your supervisor awarded a claimant and paid a claim for an amount higher than your last final offer was?

 He might reply speaking with my supervisor is not going to do any good.
-But it is always worth a try as there will be times where the supervisor who has more settlement authority and he may just want to get the file closed and he may award a higher settlement.
+But it is always worth a try as there will be times when the supervisor who has more settlement authority and he may just want to get the file closed and he may award a higher settlement.
 There’s never a guarantee, but this line of questioning works more often than not.
 HINT Car Insurance Adjusters really hate this question.

 7.)
 What are the detrimental facts in my case that allows you to offer such a low-ball settlement?

-Many facts go into a personal injury case which effect the value of your case.
+Many facts go into a personal injury case which affects the value of your case.
 There’s a chance the insurance company knows about a witness that’s horrible for their defense, which is good for you and bad for them.
-However, on the flip side of things they may have a witness that is bad for your case.
+However, on the flip side of things, they may have a witness that is bad for your case.